Category Archives: Broadway

 Lesley Manville and Mark Strong are Mindblowing in ‘Oedipus’

 Just imagine in our time, a leader with integrity and probity, who searches out the truth, no matter what the cost to himself and his family.
 In Robert Icke’s magnificent reworking of Sophocles’ Oedipus, currently at Studio 54 through February 8th, Mark Strong’s powerful, dynamically truthful Oedipus presents as such a man.
-Likewise, Lesley Manville’s lovely, winning Jocasta presents as his steely, supportive and adoring help-meet.
+Likewise, Lesley Manville’s lovely, winning Jocasta presents as his steely, supportive, adoring help-meet.
 Who wouldn’t embrace such a graceful couple as the finest representatives to govern a nation?

 Sophocles’ classic Greek tragedy, that defined the limits of the genre and imprinted on theatrical consciousness the idea that a tragic hero’s hubris causes his destruction, evokes timeless verities.
 In his updated version, Icke, who also directs, superbly aligns the characters and play’s elements with today’s political constructs.
 Icke retains the names of the ancient characters.
 This choice spurs our interest.
 How will he unravel Sophocles’ amazing Oedipus tragedy, especially the conclusion?